 Have you dealing any of the following?

-So, what's the gut microbiome?
-And why it is so important if you want to live disease free?
+Gut microbiome?
+Why it is so important you live disease free?

 What happens when the gut barrier becomes damaged?

 Small particles such as bacterium and additives from food escape into the bloodstream through the open junctions (located in the intestinal epithelial barrier) which activate the molecule endotoxin, causing a fire in our organism, in other words, inflammation.
 When the gut barrier becomes damaged, we develop intestinal permeability (dysbiosis) commonly known as a leaky gut.
 Continuous immune activation, along with inflammation, put us at risk of chronic, autoimmune, and mental illnesses.

 EVA CRUZ is an experienced Plant Based Nutritionist based in the Dallas-Fort Worth area.
 She has a wealth of knowledge and experience when it comes to plant-based nutrition, helping clients achieve optimal health through her holistic approach.
 EVA believes that everyone deserves access to nutritious and tasty food, regardless of their dietary restrictions or lifestyle choices.
 That’s why she focuses on providing personalized nutrition coaching tailored to each individual’s needs, including vegan, vegetarian, gluten free, dairy free and other restricted diets.